-Fiat Chrysler on defensive, awaits next administration after EPA alleges diesel emissions scam | The Japan Times
+Fiat Chrysler on back foot, awaits next administration after EPA alleges diesel emissions scam | The Japan Times

 “Failing to disclose software that affects emissions in a vehicle’s engine is a serious violation of the law, which can result in harmful pollution in the air we breathe,” said Cynthia Giles, EPA assistant administrator for enforcement and compliance.

 Fiat Chrysler CEO Sergio Marchionne denied any wrongdoing, saying the EPA was blowing the issue out of proportion.
-“We have done in our view nothing that is illegal,” he said Thursday on a conference call.
+“We have done, in our view, nothing that is illegal,” he said Thursday on a conference call.
 “We will defend our behavior in the right environment.”

 Marchionne said he was told by company lawyers that the Justice Department is investigating the company in concert with the EPA, raising the likelihood of an ongoing criminal probe.
 He said the company halted production of Grand Cherokees and Rams with diesel engines in September, but will continue to sell models manufactured before then that are still on dealers’ lots.